r-dbi/r-dbi.org.old/content/blog/dbi-3-4.md

 {DBI} is based on S4, a system for object-oriented programming in R.
 It offered several advantages over S3, e.g. strictness and multiple dispatch.
-One of the weaknesses encountered when working with on the DBI projects was rigidity: once defined and published, it proved to be very difficult to extend the definition of a generic.
+One of the weaknesses encountered when working with on the DBI projects was rigidity: once a generic is defined and published, it is very difficult to change its definition.

 The first release of {DBI} happened about 20 years ago.
 Many packages use it to access databases or provide a [backend](https://github.com/r-dbi/backends#readme) to a DBMS.
 Combined with the rigidity it seems very difficult to extend {DBI} or even add new generics: there is pressure to "get it right" with the first attempt.

-The DBI specification aims at standardizing the features of DBI, the {DBItest} package provides a test suite.
+The DBI specification aims at standardizing the features of {DBI}, the {DBItest} package provides a test suite.
 Due to differences between database implementations, not all features of the DBI specification and not all tests are supported by all backend packages.
 Backends declare, by means of "tweaks", which tests to run in what way.
 This solves the problem of implementing a test suite that works for many backends.
 However, general-purpose clients only can assume which capabilities are supported by a backend or a connection, a formal way to declare these capabilities are missing.

-Based on these observations, for extending DBI, the following two issues should be addressed first and foremost:
+Based on these observations, for extending DBI, it may be worthwhile to address the following two issues first and foremost:

 1. Formal declaration of capabilities,
 1. Decoupling the user's from the implementer's interface.